codersforcauses/beginner-2023summer-g4/README.md

 ```

 ## Demo
-You can visit the `tutorial` page for more information on the game, but here is a quick demo of what it looks like:
+Here is a quick demo of what the game looks like:
 ![demo](https://github.com/codersforcauses/beginner-2023summer-g4/blob/main/app/frontend/assets/classic-city-demo.gif?raw=true)

-## Notes & To Do:

-Upcoming Features: (Soon TM):
-- uhhhhhhhhhhhhhhhhhhhhh
+You can visit the `/tutorial` page for more information on the game

 ## LICENSE
 License: [here](/LICENSE)